$\tau \to \ell +$ invisible through invisible-savvy collider variables

-This procedure is independent from the template-fit method used for the on-going Belle-II analysis \cite{Tenchini:2020njf}, hence the agreement of the $\pet$-case upper-limit curve in fig. \ref{fig:ROC_UL} with \cite{Tenchini:2020njf} is a non-trivial check of our approach.
-We also verified that, after the classifier cut, $B$ is large enough that the above approximate relations are valid \cite{Bhattiprolu:2020mwi}.
+This procedure is independent from the template-fit method used for the on-going Belle-II analysis \cite{Tenchini:2020njf}, hence the agreement with \cite{Tenchini:2020njf} of the $\pet$-case upper-limit curve shown in fig.~\ref{fig:ROC_UL} is a non-trivial check of our approach.
+We also verified that, after the classifier cut, $B$ is large enough that the above approximate relations are valid~\cite{Bhattiprolu:2020mwi}.

-Before concluding we note that our approach has a wide range of applicability -- be it to searches of new decays to invisibles or to improving the knowledge of background decays to invisibles -- to the extent that the `pairwise-decay' topology is the same.
+Before concluding with the main analysis results we note that our approach has a wide range of applicability -- be it to searches of new decays to invisibles or to improving the knowledge of background decays to invisibles -- to the extent that the `pairwise-decay' topology is the same.
 Besides, if one restricts to transverse variables, a similar approach may also be applied for meson or $\tau$ decays at hadron colliders.